101companies/101simplejava/README.md

     $ ./gradlew eclipse

-This command leaves the contributions in a state,ready to be imported into an Eclipse workspace.
+This command leaves the contributions in a state ready to be imported into an Eclipse workspace.

 # Exercising individual contributions